gdagger/Deep-Learning-Challenge/README.md

 # Summary

 Overall, the optimized model met the 75% accuracy threshold.
 The final optimized model had 76 features compared to the 43 features in the original model.
 It included 2 hidden layers with 12 neurons each, using ReLU activation functions for both.
-THe output layer used a sigmoid activation function.
+The output layer used a sigmoid activation function.

 ![optimized model accuracy graph](./Screenshots/opt_model_summary.png)